mopenhauer/dash-docs/app/docs/dashathon.md

 An improvement to the author lookup feature was already in development, but the amount of time the change would save was made clear to all staff members after using the existing author lookup feature during the DASHathon.
 The new feature has changed the icons representing a Harvard author vs. non-Harvard author to make author affiliations more clear to depositors; incorporates a drop-down arrow to open a search window, facilitating searching and decreasing the number of clicks needed to perform a search; and the number of clicks needed to select an author from a list of two or fewer names was also reduced.

-For Harvard-affiliated authors with long titles, a hover feature was added to display the author’s full title when a staff member mouses over the author’s name during author lookup.
+For Harvard-affiliated authors with long titles, a hover feature was added to display the author's full title when a staff member mouses over the author's name during author lookup.
 The author lookup box was also expanded to accommodate longer titles.

 #### OA Policy Date